maa5/discography/README.md

     cp .env .env.testing.
     ```

 3. Modify the `.env.testing` file with your desired local environment configuration options.
-After the testing database has been created, set your environment variables to point to this database by placing the absolute path to the database in the `DB_DATABASE` environment variable:
+After the testing database has been created, set your environment variables to point to this testing database by placing the absolute path to the database in the `DB_DATABASE` environment variable:

     ```
     DB_CONNECTION=sqlite